Amsterdam: 20th century – present

 Many new suburbs, such as Osdorp, Slotervaart, Slotermeer and Geuzenveld, were built in the years after the Second World War.
 These suburbs contained many public parks and wide-open spaces, and the new buildings provided improved housing conditions with larger and brighter rooms, gardens, and balconies.
 Because of the war and other events of the 20th century, almost the entire city centre had fallen into disrepair.
 As society was changing, politicians and other influential figures made plans to redesign large parts of it.
 There was an increasing demand for office buildings, and also for new roads, as the automobile became available to most people.
-A metro started operating in 1977 between the new suburb of Bijlmermeer in the city's Zuidoost (southeast) exclave and the centre of Amsterdam.
+A metro began operating in 1977 between the new suburb of Bijlmermeer in the city's Zuidoost (southeast) exclave and the centre of Amsterdam.
 Further plans were to build a new highway above the metro to connect Amsterdam Centraal and the city centre with other parts of the city.

 The required large-scale demolitions began in Amsterdam's former Jewish neighborhood.
 Smaller streets, such as the Jodenbreestraat and Weesperstraat, were widened and almost all houses and buildings were demolished.
 At the peak of the demolition, the Nieuwmarktrellen (Nieuwmarkt riots) broke out; the rioters expressed their fury about the demolition caused by the restructuring of the city.

 As a result, the demolition was stopped and the highway into the city's centre was never fully built; only the metro was completed.
 Only a few streets remained widened.
 The new city hall was built on the almost completely demolished Waterlooplein.
 Meanwhile, large private organizations, such as Stadsherstel Amsterdam, were founded to restore the entire city centre.
 Although the success of this struggle is visible today, efforts for further restoration are still ongoing.
 The entire city centre has reattained its former splendour and, as a whole, is now a protected area.
 Many of its buildings have become monuments, and in July 2010 the Grachtengordel (the three concentric canals: Herengracht, Keizersgracht, and Prinsengracht) was added to the UNESCO World Heritage List.